im-a-kookie/Find-a-Word/README.md

 Essentially, the algorithm takes a given set of words, then generates a word search puzzle from those words.
 The remaining spaces are filled exclusively with the letters of these words, but in such a way that no additional words will be formed, resulting in puzzles that will, quote; "make your eyes bleed."

 Words are excluded by (1) graphing a dictionary of common English words as a progessive tree, and (2) walking this graph as letters are placed with orthogonal adjacency, ensuring that no such placement arrives at a word-terminating node.

-While easily configurable, unspecified words of up to 3 letters may still appear, as it proves mathematically unreasonable to exclude them.
+Easily configurable but words of up to 3 letters are still permitted due to... maths.

-The progressive tree can be constructed very efficiently through the use of Span operations.
-However, tree construction is relatively slow (500ms+) and the final tree has significant memory requirements.
-In cases where this is not suitable, the algorithm may be significantly sped up by multithreading, as partitioning the list by initial letter obviates the need for synchronization.
+The dictionary is constructed as a progressive tree, and done so fairly efficiently via Span.
+Construction is a bit slow at 500ms+ for large lists and the tree has significant memory requirements.
+As partitioningthe list by initial letter can obviate the need for synchronization, a multithreaded implementation is simple enough if on-demand construction is wanted.

-A further future optimization observes that, with only 26 possible branches, significant optimizations are possible in place of Dictionary lookup.
-For example, by conceiving of slices as List<Slice>, they can be referenced by integer index, allowing subslices to be referenced via int[].
-Now, the first index can be used as a bitset to denote the presence of a given letter, and bit counting can be used to determine the index of that letter in the array.
-This reduces memory **and** is more performant than hash lookup.
+With only 26 possible branches, I suspect a dictionary lookup can be further optimized via indexing letters into uint and counting bits via LUT, thus indicating the real index of the letter in a continuous array.